ajanes780/google_clone/README.md

 ### Fetch Search Results with Googles api

-### Display the results in a mirror copy of googles method
+### Display the results in a mirror copy of googles mark up

+This project provided practice rendering react elements, using react router and managing state with createContext, useContext, useReducer Hooks